 See It takes a village to support local news, 4/1/16

 In a November 2016 Publishers Corner article, we gave another update.
 By that time the list of recent donors had grown to nearly 100 families, helping to reduce the 2016 deficit, but it would still be a money-losing year unless additional donations were received.
 Once again there was a nice response, but the year's loss was more than $10,000.

 See Update on the economics of local news, 11/18/16

 Just before our summer break in July 2017, we sounded the familiar refrain—2017 would be another money-losing year, and we had borrowed to keep the lights on until more funding could be obtained.
-We broached the idea of expanding ownership to all in the community who wanted to support, and began planning to recapitalize.
+After extensive consideration of financing alternatives, consulting attorneys and industry experts, we settled on the current model of Sustaining Subscribers (and Sustaining Advertisers).